-In this bulletin, we refer to the number of current COVID-19 infections within the community population; community in this instance refers to private residential households and it excludes those in hospitals, care homes and/or other institutional settings.
-In institutional settings, rates of COVID-19 infection are likely to be different.
+In this bulletin, we refer to the number of current COVID-19 infections within the population living in private residential households.
+We exclude those in hospitals, care homes and/or other communal establishments.
+In communal establishments, rates of COVID-19 infection are likely to be different.
 More information about the COVID-19 pandemic from the Office for National Statistics (ONS) and other sources can be found in our Coronavirus (COVID-19) latest insights.